Anthropology and Development Studies

 Entry requirements

-In order to get direct admission to this Master's you will need a completed Bachelor’s degree in Anthropology, Development Studies, Non-Western Sociology or related area that is the equivalent to a Dutch university diploma (this does not include a Bachelor’s from a University of Applied Science, in Dutch hbo; in German Fachhochschule).
+In order to be admitted to this Master's programme, you will need a completed Bachelor’s degree in Anthropology, Development Studies, Non-Western Sociology, or a related area that is the equivalent to a Dutch Bachelor's degree from a research university.
+This does not include a Bachelor’s from a university of applied science (HBO, in German; Fachhochschule).

 Months of entry